-Ananda is a global movement based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible, loving reality.
-Learn more about Yogananda.
+Ananda is a global movement based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible loving reality.

-Ananda was founded in 1968 by Yogananda’s direct disciple, Swami Kriyananda, widely recognized as one of the world’s leading spiritual teachers.
-Learn more about Swami Kriyananda
+Ananda was founded in 1968 by Yogananda’s direct disciple Swami Kriyananda, widely recognized as one of the world’s leading spiritual teachers.

 Our Spiritual Lineage

-Jesus Christ Yogananda said it was Jesus himself who appeared to Babaji and asked him to send the teachings of Self-realization to the West.
+Yogananda said it was Jesus himself who appeared to Babaji and asked him to send the teachings of Self-realization to the West.
 “My followers have forgotten the art of divine inner communion,” Jesus said.
-“Outwardly they do good works, but they have lost sight of the most important of my teachings, ‘to seek the kingdom of God first.”
+“Outwardly they do good works, but they have lost sight of the most important of my teachings, ‘to seek the kingdom of God first’.”